Self-management for progressive pulmonary disease

 Chronic Obstructive Pulmonary Disease (COPD) is increasing in the world and not least in China.
 When Lan Wang defended her thesis on tis subject, she proposed a health-promoting self-management program as an important way to fight the disease.

-On 13th September, Lan Wang defended her thesis “A health coaching self-management programme for patients with Chronic Obstructive Pulmonary Disease: An explorative and interventional study” at the School of Health and Welfare, Jönköping University.
+On 13th September, Lan Wang defended her thesis “A health coaching self-management programme for patients with Chronic Obstructive Pulmonary Disease: An explorative and interventional study” External link, opens in new window. at the School of Health and Welfare, Jönköping University.